remlapmot/mrrobust/README.md

-# mrrobust package: Stata commands for ratio, IVW, MR-Egger, median, and modal estimators, and an MR-Egger scatter plot
+# mrrobust package: Stata commands for ratio, IVW, MR-Egger, median, and modal estimators, an MR-Egger scatter plot, and a forest plot

 The `mrrobust` package contains several commands implementing estimators robust to certain proportions of invalid instrumental variables.
 Such estimators are becoming widely used, especially in Mendelian randomization studies in epidemiology.